gunblues/strophe-openfire-websocket/README.md

 # strophe-openfire-websocket
-Use strophe to connect nginx or haproxy websocket proxy (openfire3.9.3)
+Use strophe to connect nginx or haproxy websocket proxy (openfire3.9.3) Recommand using haproxy as websocket proxy because it sometimes happens "Connection reset by peer" in nginx and then connection become unavailiable, especially lots of concurrent connections or large data transfer

 Especially thanks to Dele Olajide for developing the project (https://code.google.com/p/openfire-websockets/)